MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsCallQueue.md

 ```

-This example creates a Call Queue for the organization named "Help Desk" in the domain "litwareinc.com" using existing music on hold and welcome music files and other configurable parameters.
+This example creates a Call Queue for the organization named "Help Desk" and uses default music on hold files

 ## PARAMETERS